Pepsi Stock Analysis & Pepsi Dividend Review

 With the summer season upon us, my thoughts have turned to barbecues, chips and soft drinks.
 I occasionally drink a soda, but my preferred drinks during the summer grilling season have a little more kick to them.
 If you know what I mean.

-PepsiCo is one of the world’s leading food and beverage companies.
-It was established through the merger of Pepsi-Cola and Frito-Lay.
-Pepsi-Cola was created in the late 1890’s.
+The company was established through the merger of Pepsi-Cola and Frito-Lay.
+Pepsi-Cola was created in the late 1890s.
 Frito-Lay, Inc. was formed by the 1961 merger of the Frito Company and the H. W. Lay Company.
-PepsiCo has a global portfolio of diverse brands that include:
+Source: Pepsico – About.

-- Pepsi cola
+- Pepsi Cola

 - Gatorade sports drink